pdjr-n2k/ROM106/README.md

 Each output channel operates a latching SPDT relay which presents CO, NC and NO connections through a zero-volt terminal block.
+Each output relay is rated for switching 220VAC/5A, 30VDC5A.
-The real-time state of each channel is indicated by LED.
+The real-time state of each output channel is indicated by LED.

-__ROM104__ provides an NMEA bus connection which can be implemented as a either a screw terminal block or M12 5-pin circular connector.
+__ROM104__ provides an NMEA bus connection which can be implemented as either a screw terminal block or M12 5-pin circular connector.
 An internal DIL switch allows a 120 Ohm resistor to be connected across the host data bus permitting the module to be installed as either a drop node or a bus termination node.